 Berea College, founded by ardent abolitionists and radical reformers, continues today as an educational institution still firmly rooted in its historic purpose “to promote the cause of Christ.”
-Adherence to the College’s scriptural foundation, “God has made of one blood all peoples of the earth,” shapes the College’s culture and programs so that students and staff alike can work toward both personal goals and a vision of the world shaped by Christian values, such as the power of love over hate, human dignity and equality, and peace with justice.
-This environment frees persons to be active learners, workers, and servers as members of an academic community and as citizens of the world.
+Adherence to the College’s scriptural foundation, “God has made of one blood all peoples of the earth” (Acts 17:26), shapes the College’s culture and programs so that students and staff alike can work toward both personal goals and a vision of a world shaped by Christian values, such as the power of love over hate, human dignity and equality, and peace with justice.
+This environment frees persons to be active learners, workers, and servers as members of the academic community and as citizens of the world.
 The Berea experience nurtures intellectual, physical, aesthetic, emotional, and spiritual potentials and with those the power to make meaningful commitments and translate them into action.

-To achieve this purpose, Berea College commits itself
+To achieve this purpose, Berea College commits itself:

 - To stimulate understanding of the Christian faith and its many expressions and to emphasize the Christian ethic and the motive of service to others.

 - To promote learning and serving in community through the student Labor Program, honoring the dignity and utility of all work, mental and manual, and taking pride in work well done.

 - To assert the kinship of all people and to provide interracial education with a particular emphasis on understanding and equality among blacks and whites as a foundation for building community among all peoples of the earth.

 - To create a democratic community dedicated to education and gender equality.